 So what does 12 DPO mean?
-12 Days Past Ovulation.
+12 days post ovulation.

-- Is 12 DPO too early to test?
+- Is 12 DPO still early to test?

 Let’s get started.

-If you’re going to get a period, it will arrive at about 14 DPO.
+If you’re going to get a period, it will arrive at about 14 or 15 DPO.

-That’s because your cycle works something like this (bearing in mind that there’s no one-size-fits-all.
+That’s because your cycle works something like this:

 - Day 1 is the first day of your period.

 - Between Day 6 and 14, the lining of your uterus prepares itself for pregnancy.